-The geographic information system (GIS) based Population Model projected future Census Population Cohort population growth at the parcel level and controlled those projections to BEBR's latest county-level forecasts.
+The geographic information system (GIS) based GSAPF Model projected future Census Population Cohort population growth at the parcel level and controlled those projections to BEBR's latest county-level forecasts.
 Figure 1 on the following page is a process flow chart of the population projection and distribution methodology.
 First, County Build-out Submodels were developed using property parcel data for each of the 17 counties that are entirely or partly within SWFWMD.
 The purpose of the County Build-out Submodel is to develop maximum residential development potential at the parcel level.
 A detailed description of this model is included in the chapter titled "County Build-out Submodels".
-Current resident population was estimated and then the maximum population to which a county can grow was projected at the parcel level by the County Build-out Submodels.
+Current permanent population was estimated and then the maximum population to which a county can grow was projected at the parcel level by the County Build-out Submodels.
 Areas which cannot physically or lawfully allow residential development (built-out areas, water bodies, public lands, commercial areas, etc.) were excluded from the County Build-out Submodel.
 Conversely, the model identified areas where growth is more likely to occur based on proximity to features that drive growth (e.g., roads).
 This is discussed in detail in chapter titled "Growth Drivers Submodel".

-Next, population growth was modeled between the launch year population (2023) and the build-out population.
+Next, population growth was modeled between the launch year population (2021) and the buildout population.
 Projections are based on a combination of historic growth trends and spatial constraints and influences, which both restrict and direct growth.
 This process is described in detail in the section titled "Geospatial Small-Area Population Estimation and Forecasting Model".
-Population growth calculations were controlled to BEBR's 2024 medium projections (BEBR's latest population forecasts for the years 2025 through 2050), which were available in five-year increments.
-The source of this data is the BEBR publication Projections of Florida Population by County, 2025-2050, with Estimates for 2023.
-(Florida Population Studies, Volume 57, Bulletin 198, January 2024).
+Population growth calculations were controlled to BEBR's 2022 medium projections (BEBR's latest population forecasts for the years 2025 through 2050), which were available in five-year increments.
+The source of this data is the BEBR publication Projections of Florida Population by County, 2025-2050, with Estimates for 2021.
+(Florida Population Studies, Bulletin 192, February 2022).

-The launch year for the version of the model described in this document was 2023, which was calibrated to the 2023 BEBR population estimates.
+The launch year for the version of the model described in this document was 2021, which was calibrated to the 2021 Census population counts.
 Projections were made for April 1, 2025 to April 1, 2050 in five-year increments.